Walter-Gaitan/corecode-io/src/week2/README.md

   return count;
   }
 ```
+---
 5. ## 🎯 Mission statement
 <div style="text-align: justify"> I am Walter G, currently I have a role as an IT Support Specialist.
 My learning objectives are focused on the emerging technology of cloud computing with companies like Google Cloud and Microsoft Azure, and I am planning to use my knowledge in the DevOps area one day.
-Also, I have some knowledge in web development and Python focused on data science. </div>
+Also, I have some knowledge in web development and Python, focused on data science. </div>